datahubio/blog/the-evolution-of-dna-sequencing-costs-insights-from-2001-to-2022.md

 ![v04-dna-cost-money-investment-trend](/assets/v04-dna-cost-money-investment-trend.svg)

 The [NHGRI dataset](https://datahub.io/core/genome-sequencing-costs) uncovers impressive figures.
 The medium cost to sequence a human genome was over **USD 95 million in 2001**.
-By 2022, that cost dropped to **USD 525** a staggering decrease of 99.999%.
-Just one year later, the [Illumina Center](https://emea.illumina.com/techniques/sequencing/dna-sequencing.html) reached the **USD 200** threshold**.**
+By 2022, that cost dropped to **USD 525** a staggering decrease of 99.99%.
+Just one year later, the [Illumina Center](https://emea.illumina.com/techniques/sequencing/dna-sequencing.html) reached the **USD 200** threshold.

 ## **Who can benefit from the cost drop?**

-The exponential **999.99% decline in dollars** to sequence a human genome mirrors a well-known economic principle \- a combination of Moore’s Law and economies of scale.
+The exponential **99.99% decline in dollars** to sequence a human genome mirrors a well-known economic principle \- a combination of Moore’s Law and economies of scale.

 But it is not just about cost savings.
 It’s about **what becomes possible** when price is no longer a barrier.